 In 1970 and 1971, Connecticut built two isolated sections of the eastern I-84, in Manchester and Willimantic.
 Both were signed I-84.
 However, in 1982 Rhode Island canceled its portion of the highway, citing concerns over the Scituate reservoir, Providence's main fresh water supply.
 In August 1983, Connecticut canceled its portion, and the I-84 to I-86 numbering was rolled back.
 The section of I-84 in Manchester became I-384, and the Willimantic section became part of US 6.
 This was made official on Dec.
 12, 1984.

-The state is still trying to get an 11-mile freeway built between those two sections, from Bolton to Willimantic.
+Around the year 2000, the state was advocating an 11-mile freeway built between those two sections, from Bolton to Willimantic.
 This would take traffic from the winding, 2-lane "Suicide 6" (US 6) connecting the towns.
-However, that's still tied up in the courts.
+However, that effort is moribund.

-For more on the history of I-84 eastward, and the current efforts for a US 6 expressway, see Hartford to Providence.
+For more on the history of I-84 eastward, see Hartford to Providence.

 In the Northeast